Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Jooyun grunted and squeezed them tighter.
 Suddenly, those long sky-person legs didn’t seem so delicate any more.
 There was an astonishing strength hidden in them now that Jooyun had hooked his ankles together - Even though Jooyun couldn’t grab his own ankles with his feet like the People could, Vemik couldn’t unhook them no matter how he squirmed.

 Vemik would *have* to learn that trick later, but right now he wheezed the biggest gulp of air he could get and tried to wrap his tail around Jooyun’s waist.
-His tail was strong enough to swing from a branch by, and whenever they’d wrestled before he’d found it easy enough to crush the wind out of the Sky-Hunter’s body with that trick...But *this* time was different.
+His tail was strong enough to swing from a branch by, and whenever they’d wrestled before he’d found it easy enough to crush the wind out of the Sky-Hunter’s body with that trick...
+But *this* time was different.

 This time, Jooyun bore it with a quiet grunt and a dark chuckle.
 He arched his back, pushed down with his feet, lifted his butt high off the ground and held their weight on his neck, which bent Vemik’s legs painfully backwards and made it feel as if he were being pulled apart across his middle.

 "I told ’ya I got stronger," he taunted, and Vemik *knew* that mocking tone of voice.
-It was the slightly scary one Yan used when he was really enjoying being bigger and stronger. *"Give,* little fella.
+It was the slightly scary one Yan used when he was really enjoying being bigger and stronger. "*Give,* little fella.
 I’ve got plenty more to show you…"

 Vemik wasn’t about to quit so easily, but he just couldn’t *reach* anything to push against, and when Jooyun grunted quietly and squeezed even harder…No man could last long when their neck was crushed like that.
 Everything he could see started to go black and get further away...